CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/http/authentication/oauth/httpoauthclientcredentials.md

 ---
 title: "HttpOAuthClientCredentials"
 linkTitle: "HttpOAuthClientCredentials"
-description: "Used to represent details required for OAuth authentication using client credentials."
+description: "Used to represent details required for the OAuth Client Credentials authentication mechanism."
 weight: 1
 ---

 # {{% param title %}}

-<p class="namespace">(Cortex.DataTypes.Http.Authentication.OAuth.HttpOAuthCientCredentials)</p>
+<p class="namespace">(Cortex.DataTypes.Http.Authentication.OAuth.HttpOAuthClientCredentials)</p>

 {{% alert type="information" title="Information" %}} Improvements to this page are planned for the future. {{% /alert %}}

 ## Summary

-The `HttpOAuthClientCredentials` data type is used to represent details required for OAuth authentication using client credentials when working with HTTP.
+The `HttpOAuthClientCredentials` data type is used to represent details required for the OAuth Client Credentials authentication mechanism.

 | | |
 |-|-|